Seek Returns logo

 Min

-APP vs. IBM: A comparison of their ROE against their respective Software - Application and Information Technology Services industry benchmarks.
+APP vs. IBM: A comparison of their Return on Equity (TTM) against their respective Software and IT Services industry benchmarks.

 APP